aminography/PrimeDatePicker/README.md

 PrimeCalendar today = new CivilCalendar();  // Causes a Civil date picker, also today as the starting date

-PrimeDatePickerBottomSheet datePicker = PrimeDatePicker.Companion.bottomSheetWith(today) // or dialogWith(today)
+PrimeDatePicker datePicker = PrimeDatePicker.Companion.bottomSheetWith(today) // or dialogWith(today)
     .pickSingleDay(singleDayPickCallback)  // Passing callback is optional, can be set later using setDayPickCallback() .minPossibleDate(minDateCalendar)      // Optional
     .maxPossibleDate(maxDateCalendar)      // Optional